 The Taiwanese need Westerners.
 They welcome Westerners at their airports and in their marketing.
 They need Western-trained, Western-thinking engineers to build their own defense weapons against a large aggressor in the region.
 They need English teachers—and more importantly English speakers to interact with in the every day world.
 But, from fear of the large aggressor in the region, and from hurt over foreign occupation in the past, Taiwanese made laws that restrict all foreigners, including Westerners.
 So because of the past, Taiwan turned away the friends they needed for the future.
 Haven’t we all done the same?

 Bear with me the boring details.
 In America, a work visa gives residence.
 After five years, the foreigner becomes a citizen.
 America makes it simple.
-In Taiwan, they place strange restrictions—not one day between jobs, not one speeding ticket, and all work permits which the government never delivers.
+In Taiwan, they place strange restrictions—not one day between jobs, not one speeding ticket, and retain all work permits which the government never delivers.
 Even then, you can’t become a citizen unless you renounce all citizenship elsewhere.

 My story began twelve years ago when my boss wouldn’t give me my work permit, which he is legally required to and never forced to.
 I folded it up and sneaked it out in my tie, then went home and cried.
 The next boss never gave me my work permit.
 I called Immigration and told the officer; the officer shouted, “They must!” then slammed down the phone.
 There was no follow-up.